 Analyze the rental price trends and fluctuations in your neighborhood.
 This will help accurately price your rental.
 Look at apartment listings in your exact neighborhood with similar square footage, features, amenities, and overall condition of the home.
 When you have found at least three apartments with similar characteristics, perform a calculation to arrive at a price per square foot.

 Calculating the price per square foot can make your task more precise.
 Take the listing price of the comparable rentals and divide it by the total square footage.
 After completing this calculation for the three properties, you’ll come up with an average price.
 Finally, take the average price per square foot and multiply it by the square footage of your rental property.

 Using the above calculation you will arrive at a specific price.
 However, additional modification to the amount may be necessary.
 For example, the comparable properties used to determine a listing price may have fewer amenities than your own apartment.
 If this is the case, consider which amenities and features you offer.

 Research proves that rentals furnished with comfortable, high-end furnishings are able to charge up to 30% more.
-Blueground provides many fully-serviced San Francisco apartment rentals.
+Blueground provides fully-furnished, serviced San Francisco apartment rentals.
 The furnishings are chosen by our experienced interior designers.
 We understand all of the property management needs and preferences of both landlords and renters.
 We screen potential tenants to find the best person for your property.
 Many renters are looking for a beautifully furnished home in one of the best San Francisco neighborhoods.